wzhudev/reverse-linear-sync-engine/README.md

 Classes with a `hydrate` method can be hydrated, such as `Model`, `LazyReferenceCollection`, `LazyReference`, `RequestCollection`, and `LazyBackReference`, among others.

-Let’s start by examining the `hydrate` method of the `Model`.
+Let's start by examining the `hydrate` method of the `Model`.
 It checks all of its properties that need hydration and calls their respective `hydrate` methods.
 There are four types of properties that require hydration:

 1. `LazyReferenceCollection`
 2. `LazyReference`
 3. `Reference` and `ReferenceCollection`, which are set to be hydrated alongside the model.

-We won’t dive too deep into the hydration of `Reference` and `ReferenceCollection`, as they simply call the `hydrate` method of other `Model` instances recursively.
-Instead, let’s focus on `LazyReferenceCollection` and `LazyReference`, as these are responsible for lazy hydration.
+We won't dive too deep into the hydration of `Reference` and `ReferenceCollection`, as they simply call the `hydrate` method of other `Model` instances recursively.
+Instead, let's focus on `LazyReferenceCollection` and `LazyReference`, as these are responsible for lazy hydration.

-Now, let’s discuss `LazyReferenceCollection`.
+Now, let's discuss `LazyReferenceCollection`.

 Earlier, when we discussed the definition of properties, we saw that `referenceCollection` is one of the seven types of properties.
 Now, let's dive deeper into this.
 The `OneToMany` (`Nt`) decorator is used for such properties.
 For instance, `comments` is a `LazyReferenceCollection` property of the `Issue` model.
 This decorator registers the property's metadata in the `ModelRegistry`.